zalando-stups/documentation/components/senza.rst

 Senza::StupsAutoConfiguration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The **StupsAutoConfiguration** component type autodetects load balancer and server subnets by relying on STUPS' naming convention (DMZ subnets have "dmz" in their name).
-It also finds the latest Taupage AMI and defines an image "LatestTaupageImage" which can be used by the "TaupageAutoScalingGroup" component.
+It also finds the latest Taupage AMIs and defines the images which can be used by the "TaupageAutoScalingGroup" component.

 Example usage: